-Topeka, KS - Evel Knievel Museum - My main task consisted of working on the Bad to the Bones Interactive.
-It goes over all of Evel Knievel's broken bones and how he got them.
-We had a stand-in wear Evel’s suit, stand on a lazy susan set-up and then he was spun in circles, until we captured footage with the least amount of movement.
-From there we cleaned up the footage and popped the actor from his green screen background.
+Topeka, KS - Evel Knievel Museum - My primary responsibility on this project was developing the Bad to the Bones Interactive, which highlights Evel Knievel’s many broken bones and the stories behind them.
+We filmed a stand-in wearing Evel’s suit on a lazy susan rig, spinning him until we captured the cleanest footage with minimal movement.
+From there, I cleaned up the footage and keyed the actor out of the green screen background to prepare the assets for the interactive.

 Dimensional Innovations